hafidsousa/webcrawler/README.md

 * Add AWS API Gateway (API Management).
 * Add Lambda function to be triggered on DynamoDB events.
 * Add SNS Notification.
+* Infrastructure as a code using AWS Cloud Formation.
+* Pipeline as a Code using Jenkis.
+* Angular 4 UI.

 ## Author